department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Research plan.md

 Review whether submitters are clear on when to use Ask VA and how to start:
 * Can submitters successfully start a new question from the authenticated dashboard?
-* Do submitters understand not to use Ask VA in emergencies?
+* Do submitters understand not to use Ask VA in an emergency?
+* Do submitters understand what to do in an emergency (instead of using Ask VA)?
+* Do submitters notice any overlap between Ask VA and other VA tools?

 Review whether submitters understand when to sign in or not:
 * Is it clear when you need to sign in and why?